astronomer/airflow-provider-great-expectations/README.md

 #### Using `pytest`

-The `pytest` library and CLI is preferred by this project, and many Python developers, because of its rich API, and the additional control it gives you over things like test output, test markers, etc. It is included as a dependency in `requirements.txt`.
+The `pytest` library and CLI is preferred by this project, and many Python developers, because of its rich API, and the additional control it gives you over things like test output, test markers, etc.
+It is included as a dependency in `requirements.txt`.

-The simple command `pytest -p no:warnings`, when run in the virtual environment created with the above process, provides a concise output when all tests pass, filtering out deprecation warnings that may be issued by Airflow, and a only as detailed as necessary output when they don't:
+The simple command `pytest -p no:warnings`, when run in the virtual environment created with the above process, provides a concise output when all tests pass, filtering out deprecation warnings that may be issued by Airflow, and a only as detailed as necessary output when they dont:

 ```
 (my-af-ge-venv) $ pytest -p no:warnings
 =========================================================================================== test session starts ============================================================================================